Navigation » List of Schools » Glendale Community College » Geology » Geology 101 – Physical Geology » Fall 2020 » Katrina Video

 C Hurricane Pam was a hurricane that hit Miami.
 It showed the damage a storm like this would do to New Orleans.

 D Hurricane Pam was a hurricane simulator that showed what would happen to New Orleans in case a huge hurricane coming through the town.
-It showed devastation for New Orleans with 61000 people dead, half a million homeless, and multiple injured people as well.
+It showed that the city was well prepared for a storm like this.

 Question #22